360incentives/guidelines/api-standards.md

 ### "update"

-- Accepts JSON object representation of resource, and returns the same
+- Accepts partial JSON object representation of resource, and returns full representation (this should be the same representation as ["show"](#show))
+  - Only send fields that need to be changed, but accept other fields
 - Response should ideally be able to sent back to the endpoint unchanged in JSON structure